 The wide range of opinions about the appropriate treatment of Colles fractures illustrates the importance of having an open dialogue with your medical providers about any procedure you may be faced with.
 Medicine is an ever-evolving discipline, and a physician’s views on certain procedures will often evolve as well, based on new science and first-hand experience.
 As a patient, you should be encouraged to ask your doctor’s opinion about the full range of treatment options in order to make an informed decision about what is in your own best interest.

-William Vranos, MD, is a board-certified orthopaedic surgeon with BMH Orthopaedics & Sports Medicine, a member of BMH Medical Group.
-BMH Orthopaedics & Sports Medicine is located at 17 Belmont Avenue, Brattleboro, VT.
-Dr. Vranos can be reached at 802-251-8611.
+William Vranos, MD, is a board-certified orthopaedic surgeon and former member of BMH Orthopaedics & Sports Medicine, a practice of BMH Medical Group located at 17 Belmont Avenue, Brattleboro, VT.